-There is a lot to do Christmas morning for families, especially when they have kids.
+There is a lot to do on Christmas morning for families, especially when they have kids.
 However, everyone has their own Christmas morning routine.
 Make these delicious Christmas morning punch recipes for kids and fill your home with holiday memories your family and friends will remember forever.

-However, these recipes are filled with the Christmas spirit and that is the important thing.
+However, these recipes are filled with the Christmas spirit, and that is the important thing.
 In fact, you may even find that you enjoy these recipes yourself as well.
 You could easily make a bowl of Christmas punch for kids, allow them to serve themselves, and get on with making Christmas breakfast.

 Hopefully, you can finish cooking without interruption.
 Of course, the age of your children will play a role in that.
 But the important thing is that you have a new recipe to add to your Christmas traditions.